 Notice of Outcome

-Parents/carers will be contacted by the school campus to accept their offer and pay the deposit fee.
+Parents/carers of successful candidates will be contacted by the school campus to accept their offer and pay the deposit fee.
 This deposit is deducted from the annual International Baccalaureate Programme fee when the student commences Year 10.

 Click here for information about the Admissions Policy